-The California Department of Transportation (Caltrans) will administer approximately \$296 million as part of a two-year program to improve and beautify rights-of-way, tribal lands, parks, pathways, and transit centers to restore pride in public spaces.
-Applicants must be local, regional or tribal governments or public transit agencies.
-Nonprofit organizations may be subapplicants.

-A call for projects is anticipated in December 2021 with the application deadline expected in February 2022.
+The Clean California Local Grant Program, administered by the California Department of Transportation (Caltrans), will provide approximately \$296 million as part of a two-year program to beautify and improve streets and roads, tribal lands, parks, pathways, and transit centers to restore pride in public spaces.
+Applicants must be local or regional public agencies, transit agencies, or tribal governments.
+Nonprofit organizations may be sub-applicants.
+Call for projects December 2021, application deadline February 2022. https://cleancalifornia.dot.ca.gov/local-grants

-https://cleancalifornia.dot.ca.gov/local-grants